tweag/python-monorepo-example/content/blog/2021-11-04-haskell-profiling-cachegrind.md

 Cachegrind is a cache profiling and branch prediction tool.
 It takes your program and inspects how the program interacts with your machine's cache hierarchy and branch predictor.
 Why does this matter?
-Well some data structures, such as the Hashed Mapped Array Tries ([HAMTs](https://en.wikipedia.org/wiki/Hash_array_mapped_trie)) in the unordered-containers library greatly benefit from caching behavior in modern CPUs.
+Well some data structures, such as the Hash Array Mapped Tries ([HAMTs](https://en.wikipedia.org/wiki/Hash_array_mapped_trie)) in the unordered-containers library greatly benefit from caching behavior in modern CPUs.
 Because HAMTs store arrays, modern CPUs will load the entire array into